vicentinileonardo/projectschain/notes.md

 Our plugin solution needs a centralized backend to work, this is because we need to perform some checks before minting the NFTs on the blockchain.
 This is a common practice in the NFT world, and it is generally a good idea to perform these checks before sending the minting transaction to the blockchain.
 This can help to ensure that the minting process is likely to succeed, and can help to avoid wasting gas fees on failed transactions.

+Mixed approach:
+This approach combines the benefits of centralized metadata storage with the decentralization and security provided by a smart contract.
+The metadata is stored on a centralized server, which can be more easily updated and managed, while the NFT creation process is handled by a smart contract, which ensures that the token ID is assigned in a predictable and secure manner.

 ## About pre checks:
 It is generally a good practice to perform internal checks on a centralized backend before sending a minting request on the blockchain.
 This approach can help to ensure that the minting process is likely to succeed, and can help to avoid wasting gas fees on failed transactions.